Tuition fees for Undergraduate UK and EU students and overseas students can be found on the University's website.

 Overseas undergraduate students

 Students are asked to arrange that their fees are paid by themselves or their sponsors either in October for the full academic year, or in three equal instalments.
 Details of sponsorship agreements should be sent to the Student Accounts office in advance of arrival.
+For more information, please view the International fees and costs page on the University site.

 Year Abroad and Exchange Students